Clicky

 Oxford dress shoes are the number one choice, but you can branch out.
 For example, you could make your suit more contemporary with a pair of monk strap shoes.

 Lighter green suits lean more casual, so you’ve got more casual dress shoes to choose from.
-For example, a pair of brogued dress shoes can look very stylish, while loafers are very relaxed.
+A pair of brogued dress shoes can look very stylish, while loafers are very relaxed.

 Green Suit and Pale Blue Shirt Color Combinations